Measuring the English Language Vocabulary Acquisition of Latinx Bilingual Students (Project MELVA-S)

 Previous Award Number: R305A200362

-Previous Institution: Southern Methodist University
+Previous Awardee: Southern Methodist University

 Co-Principal Investigators: Kamata, Akihito; Larson, Eric; Richards-Tutor, Catherine

 Purpose: The purpose of this project is to develop an online formative assessment that measures the science vocabulary knowledge of Latinx bilingual students (LBS) with different levels of English and Spanish language proficiencies.
 Results from the assessments can be used to progress monitor students, help teachers differentiate language and vocabulary instruction, and provide additional science vocabulary supports within a Response-to-Intervention approach.

 Project Activities: To build the system, the research team will (a) develop assessment content and items; (b) build the interface, the speech recognition system (SRS), and the automated scoring system (AS); (c) develop a psychometric model that accurately estimates vocabulary item parameter and student vocabulary abilities; and (d) carry out three validation studies.